elissamskog/Seaweed-Market-Analysis-Indonesia/README.md

 Internal Sink Collection:
 Document ID:
 Fields:
-Location ID: the id of the location document
+location_id: the id of the location document
 name: Internal name for the place

 Subcollection: Sink
     Fields:
     quantity: Number, the required quantity of product.
-    species: String, the species of product required.
+    type: String, the type of product required.

 Operational Flow